The best computer speakers 2023: top speakers for your PC

 High end isn’t very detailed

-The Edifier G2000 may be the among the tiniest computer speakers you'll ever see, but don't let that small footprint fool you.
+The Edifier G2000 may be among the tiniest computer speakers you'll ever see, but don't let that small footprint fool you.
 These popular offerings from Edifier are more potent than they look in terms of audio and punch above their weight in connectivity as well.

-They may not look it, but we found the G2000 to deliver full, rich audio with fairly-balanced mids and clear high-end.
+They may not look it, but we found the G2000 to deliver full, rich audio with fairly balanced mids and clear high-end.
 And, while they're not that great in sound imaging, they should deliver a wide soundstage as long as they're placed far enough apart.
 We also appreciate that you can not just connect to them via USB and 3.5mm, but Bluetooth as well.

 Some might argue that these should be cheaper than they cost, but we do think you're getting a great value here.
 You're getting the perfect compact computer speakers for your small setup without compromising on sound quality, which is pretty great.
 Throw in the RGB lighting and the unique look, and it's the full package.